gerardormz98/receipts-crud-app/README.md

 https://receipts-crud.herokuapp.com/

-**NOTA**: The first time, the application and the login can take a little bit to load.
+**NOTE**: The first time, the application and the login can take a little bit to load.
 This is because the Azure/Heroku hosting is shut down when it is not being used.
 This is a limitation of the free hosting plan.

 ## Technologies and dependencies